iRoninIT/vsc-ruby-rails/README.md

 It only adds tasks that are not already present in the file by comparing the `command`.

 Unfortunately the tasks added dynamically are not visible when you open `Tasks: Run Tasks`, only in `Show All Tasks`.
-Installing tasks make them more accessible.
+Installing tasks makes them more accessible.

-The advantage of the extension tasks (over the installed) is that they are available only if their condition are met (eg. if `bin/rails` exists for `Run Rails Server` etc).
+The advantage of the extension tasks (over the installed) is that they are available only if their conditions are met (e.g., if `bin/rails` exists for `Run Rails Server`, etc.).

 ### Install rdbg VSC launch config

 Creates `.vscode/launch.json` if not present.
 Adds the following config to `.vscode/launch.json` if not present.

-With `debug` gem installed (`Install Debug Gem` command) you can enable debugging for Ruby scrips and RoR apps by simply placing breakpoints in VSC and running `Attach with rdbg`.
+With `debug` gem installed (`Install Debug Gem` command) you can enable debugging for Ruby scripts and RoR apps by simply placing breakpoints in VSC and running `Attach with rdbg`.

 ```json
 {